jmielkeway/ccos4rbpi_volume0/chapter13/rbpi3.md

 #define IRQ_MASK(irq)           (1 << (irq))
 ```

-In order to receive interrupts from system timer #3 or the auxilliary input, these interrupts need to be enabled by writing bit three and bit 29 to the `ENABLE_IRQS_1` register.
-The `IRQ_PENDING_1` register will have those bits set when an interrupt is recevied.
+In order to receive interrupts from `System Timer #3` or the auxiliary input, the interrupts need to be enabled by writing bit three and bit 29 to the `ENABLE_IRQS_1` register.
+The `IRQ_PENDING_1` register will have these bits set when an interrupt is received.

 The interrupt controller documentation is not complete without the [local controller](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2836/QA7_rev3.4.pdf) addendum.
 This document describes the available local interrupts.
-According to this document, `pg.
-5-6`, all GPU interrupts are directed to one core defaulting to CPU 0.
+According to `pg.
+5-6`, all GPU interrupts are directed to one core, defaulting to CPU 0.
 We leave the default as is.
-Just like in the Raspberry Pi 4 implementation, where a timer interrupt was received on CPU 0, then broadcast to other cores using a software generated interrupt, in the Raspberry Pi 3 implementation CPU 0 will receive the GPU system timer #3 interrupt and broadcast to the other cores.
+Just like in the Raspberry Pi 4 implementation, where a timer interrupt was received on CPU 0, then broadcast to other cores using a software generated interrupt, in the Raspberry Pi 3 implementation CPU 0 will receive the GPU `System Timer #3` interrupt and broadcast to the other cores.
 The ARM mailboxes described for the local controller will be the method.

 Each CPU core has four available mailboxes, each with 32 bits.
 We only need to use one bit of one mailbox to broadcast an interrupt, and we will choose bit three of the third mailbox.
 Each mailbox is comprised of three registers.
 A control register enables the mailbox so messages can be received.
 A set register allows bits to be set, triggering interrupts.
-Finally a clear register is used to clear an incomming interrupt after it is processed.
-The clear register also is used for reading, to determine if an interrupt is set.
+Finally a clear register is used to clear an incoming interrupt after it is processed.
+The clear register may also be read to determine if an interrupt is set.
 The mailbox base registers are defined in [arch/arm64/board/raspberry-pi-3/irq.S](code0/arch/arm64/board/raspberry-pi-3/irq.S):

 ```asm
 #define IRQ_MAILBOX_CONTROL_BASE    ((LOCAL_PERIPH_BASE) + 0x50)